George Gordon, 5th Earl of Huntly

-George Gordon, 5th Earl of Huntly (died 19 October 1576), was Lord Chancellor of Scotland and major conspirator of his time.
+George Gordon, 5th Earl of Huntly (died 19 October 1576), was Lord Chancellor of Scotland and major conspirator of the Marian civil war.

 Biography

-Second son of the 4th Earl, he was Sheriff of Inverness from 1556.
+The second son of the 4th Earl, George Gordon was the Sheriff of Inverness from 1556.
 As Captain of Badenoch, he was in charge of carrying letters sent from Edinburgh to Mary of Guise in Inverness from Dunkeld throughout the summer of 1556.
 Mary, Queen of Scots came north to reduce the power of the Gordons and take Inverness Castle in 1562.
-The Earl was captured at Corrichie with his other sons, John Gordon and Adam Gordon, and the Earl suddenly died.
-John, the eldest, was executed three days later.
+The 4th Earl was captured at Corrichie with two of his sons, John and Adam Gordon, and died of apoplexy after his capture.
+John, the elder, was executed three days later.
 George (called Lord Gordon) was imprisoned at Kinneil House.
 He was attainted and sentenced to death for treason in 1563.
 He was then imprisoned at Dunbar castle until the marriage of Queen Mary to Darnley in 1565.

 During the rebellion against Mary called the Chaseabout Raid, his titles were restored to ensure his loyalty to the queen.
+He was released on ward on 3 August 1565 with six cautioners offering a security of £10,000 Scots, and his titles were proclaimed at the Mercat Cross of Edinburgh on 25 August.
+The ward was formally ended on 17 April 1566, Huntly's cautioners were Lord Home, Lord Herries, John Gordon of Lochinvar, Alexander Stewart of Garleis, and James Cockburn of Skirling.

-He allied himself with James Hepburn, 4th Earl of Bothwell, who was married to his sister Jean, and joined Queen Mary at Dunbar after Rizzio's murder in 1566.
+According to James Melville of Halhill, Huntly was at Holyrood Palace on 9 March 1566 when David Rizzio was murdered.
+He and James Hepburn, 4th Earl of Bothwell jumped out of a window into "the little garden where the lions are lodged".
+Huntly allied himself with James Hepburn, 4th Earl of Bothwell, who married his sister Jean on 24 February 1566.
+Huntly joined Queen Mary at Seton and at Dunbar after Rizzio's murder in 1566.
 He became Lord Chancellor of Scotland in 1567, and joined Bothwell in the plot to murder the Regent Moray at Jedburgh.
 He signed the bond at Craigmillar Castle for Darnley's murder, and accompanied Bothwell and Mary on the visit to Darnley before his murder.

 His estates were fully restored after Bothwell's acquittal in 1567.
 Bothwell's divorce from his sister was facilitated by his influence over her, and he witnessed the marriage contract between Mary and Bothwell.
 He connived at the capture of the Queen, and accompanied her to Edinburgh, escaping to the north after her flight.
 He joined the partisans at Dumbarton Castle, and after a temporary agreement with Regent Moray he conspired for her deliverance from Lochleven Castle in 1567.
 After the Queen's escape to England in 1568, he held all the north in alliance with Argyll, but received Mary's order to disperse.